 Visiting the Golden Spike National Historic Site isn’t just for your average Midwest railroad contractor and their family, this site marks an integral part of America’s journey to where it is today.

+Next historic railroad in the US is the Pennsylvania Railroad.
 Spreading from Philadelphia into Pittsburgh, Chicago, St. Louis, New York, Washington, D.C., Baltimore, the northern parts of Michigan and parts of West Virginia.
 The Pennsylvania Railroad was founded in 1846 and grew into the largest corporation in the world by 1882, something which seems impossible in the modern economic climate.
 In 1946, a whole century after its founding, this private railroad company reported its first ever loss.

 Although this railroad was a government-sponsored enterprise from the start, it was riddled with financial problems throughout its short lifespan.
 The Northern Pacific wasn’t able to keep up with privately financed railroads, and a myriad of financial problems (bankruptcies, corruption, etc) followed the line everywhere it went.
 This tragic railroad survived in one form or another until 1970, where it was absorbed into the Burlington Northern Railroad system.

 Not only can exploring these historic railroads in the US give insight into what to (and what not to do) when building a railroad, but also give us an idea of how and why they were so integral in America’s development.